 A device that spends a large amount of its lifetime disconnected from the network, mainly to save power, or just because it’s not capable of storing the energy required for its reliable operation.
 The device wake up may be based on a variety of methods including but not restricted to: local physical interrupts or triggers, alarms, notifications, etc.

 Sleepy node devices may own and host a set of resources that need to be made available to the other network participants as if it were a typical, always connected device.
-In some cases low-power, low-range communication technologies (e.g. Zigbee or Bluetooth) may be used to establish connections with relays or gateways capable of longer-range communication (e.g. the user’s home Wi-Fi router or smartphone).
+In some cases low-power, low-range communication technologies (e.g. ZigBee or Bluetooth) may be used to establish connections with relays or gateways capable of longer-range communication (e.g. the user’s home Wi-Fi router or smartphone).
 In this use case several devices used for medical treatment (e.g. insulin pump and blood glucose monitor)

 embody sleepy node functionality.